In-Person Permaculture Design Course (PDC)

 The course starts in St Petersburg, FL 33712.

-Some later classes will be on Our Permaculture Farm, in Brooksville, FL 34614, details to be announced.
+Some later classes will be on Our Permaculture Farm, in Brooksville, FL 34614, details to be announced during class.

-The course runs on the second weekend each month for six months (fall course skips December).
+The course runs every second weekend each month for three months.
 Saturdays & Sundays, between 9am - 5pm.

 Full rate is $1,295.
 This cost covers all classes, course manual, mentoring, snacks and when visiting the farm - lunch, and camping space with facilities is available.
 Early bird may be available, see Enroll here button or Store on the main menu for details.